 Lines and Wrinkles Around the Lips

 The damage to elastin in the skin is just one way that cigarette smoke affects the skin around the mouth.
-Another way is the development of wrinkles around the mouth from the act of smoking.
+Another way is the development of wrinkles around the mouth from the act of smoking that decreases collagen.
 These two factors together lead to early aging signs around the mouth.

 This picture again shows identical twins, with half of the photo coming from each individual.
 The twin on the right had a long history of both smoking and sunbathing, in contrast to her sister.
 The difference is obvious.
 Age spots can develop in anyone after prolonged and repeated sun exposure, but studies suggest that smokers are more susceptible to the development of age spots.

 Damaged Gums and Teeth

 Yellow teeth are an obvious sign of smoking.
 But smokers experience other oral and dentals problems as well.
 Gum disease, bad breath, and tooth loss are all more common in people who smoke.

 Stained Nails and Fingers